What is the Difference Between Religion and Spirituality?

 A religious person is committed to following the guidelines set by his or her religion.
 He or she observes the rites and practices, such as regularly attending church services on a Sunday for Christians, observing the Sabbath for Jews, and fasting during Ramadan for Muslims.

 Spirituality is about one's soul and inner self.
 Being spiritual involves holding one's personal set of beliefs and practices and searching for the purpose of life.
 Each person's own definition of spirituality can vary throughout their lifetime, adapting to individual experiences through personal study and self-reflection.
 The goal of spirituality is to realize one's inherent power to combat all of life's challenges, and connect with something greater than oneself.
+(To learn more, here are 10 ways you can be spiritual.)

 Spirituality is a universal, personalized experience, and everyone's experience is unique.
 One may describe a spiritual experience as being sacred or transcendent, or plainly a true sense of liveliness and feeling interconnected, or pure gratitude.
 You can belong to a religious group and still be spiritual, and vice versa.